raboni84/dotfiles/.github/README.md

   enter # (partition 2)
   4 # (type 4: BIOS boot)

-# if you want a full disk encryption, use the following setup
+# if you want a root/swap/home partition encryption, use the following setup
   n # -> boot partition
   enter
   enter